 Earning rewards with a credit card

 If this is going to be your go-to card for most of what you buy, look for a card with a generous credit limit and a solid rewards program.
-You can earn points, miles or cash back with rewards credit cards, making a little bit of cash while you spend or putting points and miles toward your next vacation.
+You can earn points, miles or cash back with rewards credit cards and make a little bit of cash while you spend or put points and miles toward your next vacation.

 Using a credit card for emergencies